27 August 2019, 02:19

 Amazon Container Home

 Shipping containers are sort of like Legos—if you can think up a design that fits what you are looking for and simply uses rectangular boxes, this might be the route for you!
-Shipping containers are one of the most weather-resistant materials so this could also be a great contender for the structure of your home if you live in an area with severe weather. are 20 ft in length and 8ft tall, though you can get extra long and/or tall ones.
+Shipping containers are one of the most weather-resistant materials so this could also be a great contender for the structure of your home if you live in an area with severe weather.
+Regular containers are 20 ft in length and 8ft tall, though you can get extra long and/or tall ones.

 One really cool bonus about using shipping containers for a tiny house is that they clip together, so they’re stackable, and shipping containers can also be really cheap if you live near a port—definitely food for thought.
-Just for added measure since I love a good tiny container house, here’s another for you!
+Just for added measure since I love a good tiny container house, here’s another beautiful example for you!
 You’re very welcome.

 Amazon Tiny Home